210 x 130 mm

 'For someone like me who is not a natural naturalist, the book reveals a previously unconsidered world situated just outside the front door, or at most only a bus ride away.'
 Ian Jack, Guardian

-'A brilliant book that will appeal to everyone.
-It's very definitely a worthy celebration of the urban forest.'
+'A brilliant book.
+Very definitely a worthy celebration of the urban forest.'
 British Wildlife

 ‘A little classic of the game.’
 Chris Waters, Yorkshire Post